-- a. where access is limited to authorized personnel, and - b. to which detainees and non-authorized personnel have no access.
+- Where access is limited to authorized personnel, and - To which detainees and non-authorized personnel have no access.

 If such equipment is kept in an SMU, staff shall store and maintain it under the same conditions as Class "A" tools.
 If an SMU lacks appropriate secure space, the equipment must be kept in a secure location elsewhere in the facility.